digipres/workbench/src/dataflows/cul.md

 start rec@db
 """An record is created for this item in the Transfer Service Data Tracker.
 This created the ID that will be used to track the item.
 This database acts as the digital asset register for this service."""

-derive rec@db id@db "Create ID"
+derive rec@db id@db "Create/Import\nIdentifier
-"""An identifier is created for this item.
-This identifier links this item together across ArchiveSpace, the Transfer Service, and the downstream Digital Preservation Service."""
+"""An identifier is created or imported for this item (with spaces/slashes/special characters replaced by underscores).
+For archival media, this is minted in ArchiveSpace and links this item together across ArchiveSpace, the Transfer Service, and the downstream Digital Preservation Service."""

 delete content@pam "Delete\nAppraisal\nCopy"@N [0,1]
 """The appraisal copy is automatically deleted. <br><br> Note that if the source carrier is deemed out of scope, it will also be destroyed.
 If it's non-sensitive, the carrier is transferred to the IT department, and on to their eWaste contractor.
 If the carrier is sensitive, it is forensically wiped and shredded."""